 VAT reductions on renovations

-Depending how long your property has been registered empty, renovation or alteration works carried out by a VAT registered trader, may be eligible for a reduced VAT rate.
+Depending on how long your property has been registered empty, renovation or alteration works carried out by a VAT registered trader, may be eligible for a reduced VAT rate.
 A similar scheme is also available for properties that have been unoccupied for over 10 years.
-The council can provide an owner with an evidence letter highlighting the last date of occupation.
-For more information you can see the Government website for their guidance notes.
+We can provide an owner with an evidence letter highlighting the last date of occupation.
+For more information, you can see the Government website for their guidance notes.

 Discounted merchant rates